 Stress, unfortunately, is a fact of life.
-Whether it’s related to work, relationships, finances or just the world in general, it’s a feeling that rarely escapes anyone.
+Whether it’s related to work, relationships, finances, sleep or just the world in general (news fatigue, anyone?), it’s a feeling almost all of us experience.
 The way you manage your stress is important and should be tackled with a holistic approach.
 What media you consume, how much exercise you do and your inner dialogue can all help or hinder your stress levels so managing these in tandem is important.

 There are eight varieties of B vitamins, which, according to Blackmores, are all needed for your general wellbeing.
 Each B vitamin has its own name (for example, vitamin B9 is also known as folate) and its own function within the body.
 Vitamins B1, B2, B3, B6 and B12 all help to maintain a healthy nervous system, which, in turn, can help provide relief and fight the symptoms of stress.

 A study published in October 2011 looked at how 60 participants faired over 12-weeks when taking one of two forms of a vitamin B complex supplement.
 According to Healthline, participants taking the vitamin B complex experienced less work-related stress symptoms during the study — including depression, fatigue and anger — compared to those in the placebo group.

 While B vitamins can be found in a number of foods including wholegrain cereals, meat and poultry, eggs, nuts, fish and fresh vegetables, your body only has a limited storage capacity for many of these vitamins, so to ensure you’re getting enough when needed, try adding in a complex B vitamin into your diet.
 These can be found in capsule form at your local pharmacy.